chan-andrew/HNL/README.md

 * Saves the updated `BrainSenseTimeDomain` table back into the base workspace for downstream analysis.

 **Usage:**
-Run `addingstimrate` in MATLAB to automatically load your JSON file and annotate `BrainSenseTimeDomain` with stimulation rates.
+Run `addingstimrate_part1` in MATLAB to automatically load your JSON file and annotate `BrainSenseTimeDomain` with stimulation rates.

 ---